 These factors can include; website features, external facets like the number and quality of referring links a website has, or elements like page speed, which is a measure of how quickly a website page loads.

-Here are some confirmed SEO ranking factors confirmed by the world’s biggest search engines that you should work on to help your website improve in the rankings.
+Here are some SEO ranking factors which are used by the world’s biggest search engines that you should work on to help your website improve in the rankings.

 Technical SEO ranking factors can be more difficult than some on page or content ranking factors to optimise, but they can also offer big rewards.